DimiturDj/ConstructionAndRepair/README.md

 # 🏗️ ConstructionAndRepair - Web Application for Repair & Construction Services

-**ConstructionAndRepair**is a full-featured web application built with ASP.NET Core MVC that allows customers to easily find, explore, and book qualified construction and repair workers based on their specific needs.
-The system is designed with both user-friendliness and functionality in mind, offering an intuitive interface for customers and a powerful management panel for service providers.
+**ConstructionAndRepair** is a full-featured web application built with ASP.NET Core MVC that allows customers to easily find and book qualified construction and repair workers.
+The system also enables service providers (workers) to manage their availability and receive reviews from clients.

-Customers can browse available job offers, read reviews from previous clients, and make quick and easy bookings through the platform.
-Each service provider has a public profile displaying their experience, availability, and customer feedback, helping users make informed decisions.
-Additionally, the system ensures that users only see relevant content based on their roles, offering a clean and personalized experience.

-Workers (service providers) can register on the platform, list their services, update their availability, and respond to customer bookings.
-They also benefit from a built-in review system, allowing them to build trust and grow their reputation over time.

-Administrators have full control over the system, including user management, job offer moderation, and access to all booking and review data.

 This project was developed as part of a diploma work for a software engineering education program.
-It strictly follows modern software development practices and design principles, such as separation of concerns, role-based access control, and secure data handling.
-The project uses cutting-edge technologies and tools including:
+It follows modern software architecture principles and uses technologies such as .NET 8.0, Entity Framework Core, Razor Views, and SQL Server.

--.NET 8.0 for high performance and long-term support

--Entity Framework Core for ORM and database operations

--Razor Pages and Views for dynamic and responsive UI

--SQL Server for reliable and scalable data storage

--Custom authentication and role management for enhanced security

-The final solution aims to be not just a functional system, but a showcase of professional-level development suitable for real-world deployment in the construction and repair services industry.

 ---